afraisse/Android_Bookstore/README.md

-# android_afraisse
+# Android_Bookstore

-Rendu projet Android EMN FILA3 - Adrian Fraisse
+A classic Bookstore app designed for a programming class.

-## Fonctionnalités :
+## Features :

-- Liste de livres implémentées avec une CustomeView & un RecyclerView
+- Book list using CustomvView & RecyclerView
-- Support de l'orientation Landscape avec des Fragments
+- Landscape support using Fragments
-- Affichage des images avec Glide
-- Récupération des livres avec Retrofit
+- Using Glide for images and Retrofit for REST calls